salcedoe/MtMdocs/docs/matlabBasics/PlottingBasics.md

 - **Scatter Plots**: - Also known as an X-Y plot.
 Used to determine the relationship between two different things (think correlations).
 - **Bar Plots**: Used to graph categorical data or data sorted into groups.
 Keep the following in mind as you work through these examples.
-- **Hisgtograms**: Used to plot the distribution of a set of observations
+- **Histograms**: Used to plot the distribution of a set of observations
 - **Box charts**: Used to plot the summary statistics for a set of observations

 The following are some similarities that can be seen across these functions: